Recovery from Sinus Surgery

 Whether or not you experience pain after your surgery is different for every patient.
 Each person has his or her own level of pain tolerance.
 Some may need to take prescription pain medication, while others do not need any pain medication whatsoever.
 It is common for patients to feel severe nasal congestion like it is the worst cold of your life.
 Your doctor will provide you with oral pain pills to take in the event that you are feeling pain after surgery, and will explain to you what type of discomfort you should expect after your procedure.

 Doctor Bennett rarely needs to place packing inside the nose.
 This can prevent additional severe congestion, pressure and pain that packing may cause.
 Postoperative visits begin at 6 to 7 days after surgery.
-Patients may experience pain on postoperative visit when crusting and sutures are removed from inside the nose.
+Patients may experience pain and discomfort on the postoperative visits when crusting and sutures are removed from inside the nose.

 How will I feel immediately after sinus surgery?